Category

 • Is safety equipment, like fire extinguishers and smoke detectors, all in good working order?

-Next, you need to assess your security systems and how they cover the physical spaces your company has.
+Next, you need to assess your security systems and how they cover your company’s physical spaces.
 Target-hardening techniques include:

 • Access control systems, whether it’s biometric, card-based, or old-fashioned keys